oapi-codegen/governance/README.md

 - Only Core Maintainers can create a new release of `oapi-codegen` or a library in the ecosystem
 - Core Maintainers will have `Owner` access on the GitHub organisation
 - Core Maintainers will retain `Owner` access in perpetuity
+- Pull Requests created by Core Maintainers should be reviewed by another Maintainer/Core Maintainer, but this isn't required

 ## Sponsorship